Sprakebüll: A German village embraces a solar future | DW | 02.08.2021

 "The decisive factor here was not to abandon the field to large investors," Nissen emphasizes when looking back.

-The first community wind farm here was went online back in 1998.
+The first community wind farm here went online back in 1998.
 Villagers and farmers jointly raised the capital.
-Without these investments and securities on their own houses, it would have been unlikely for the banks to have financed loans of €7.5 million ($8.86 million) for the five wind turbines back then, according to one of the initiators, farmer Hans-Christian Andresen, 73.
+Without these investments and securities on their own houses, it would have been unlikely for the banks to have financed loans of €7.5 million ($8.86 million) for the five wind turbines back then, according to one of the initiators, 73-year-old farmer Hans-Christian Andresen.

-Bank loans for such projects are no longer a problem, and residents in the respective communities are very happy to contribute to new wind farms nowadays
+Bank loans for such projects are no longer a problem, and residents in the respective communities are very happy to contribute to new wind farms these days.

 Two solar parks have also been built in Sprakebüll with public involvement.
 Many people here also have solar modules on their own houses.